DauphineWeb/ProgrammationWeb2023/04-20 User Interfaces/README.md

   - [2.3 Applying the animation](#23-applying-the-animation)
 - [3 Introduction to react (next time)](#3-introduction-to-react-next-time)

-# Dynamic User Interfaces
+[Click here](https://github.com/DauphineWeb/SPA) to view the project accompanying this README file.

 Here, we will look at how we can make a user interface more dynamic and intuitive.
 First, we use base JavaScript functionality to dynamically load new content from our Django server and incorporate animations to make it more pleasing to look at.
-Then, we will explore ways in which a front-end framework such as React may help us better streamline this process by using components and states.
+Then, we will explore ways in which a front-end framework such as React may help us better streamline this process by using components and states (except, we are not, this will be a topic for another day).

 # 1 Single Page Applications